-We depend on our collaborations with Celgene and may depend on collaborations with additional third parties for the development and commercialization of our product candidates.
+We depend on our collaborations and may depend on collaborations with additional third parties for the development and commercialization of our product candidates.
 If those collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates.

-In April 2010, we entered into the 2010 Agreement and in May 2016, we entered into the 2016 Agreement.
+We are party to several collaboration agreements.
 These collaborations involve complex allocations of rights, provide for milestone payments to us based on the achievement of specified clinical development, regulatory and commercial milestones, provide us with royalty-based revenue if certain product candidates are successfully commercialized and provide for cost reimbursements of certain development activities.
-The discovery phase under the 2010 Agreement concluded in April 2016 and we will no longer receive additional payments to extend the term of the discovery phase for that agreement.
-In April 2015, we entered into the AG-881 Agreements.
 We cannot predict the success of these collaborations.